sguzunov/docs/docs/tutorials/02_net/net-tutorial.md

 Glue42 has an Application Management API through which you can execute all kinds of application management commands.
 For the current scenario you will only need to start a new instance of the `Contacts` application in the `ShowContacts()` method.
 To see how to use the Application Management API, click [here](../../../glue42-concepts/application-management/net/index.html).
 Keep in mind that the `Clients` app must be open when you click on a notification, if you want the `ShowContacts()` method to be invoked.

 So, now the `Contacts` app is opened, but you still need to have data in it.
 You can get your data from the `Clients` app.
 Go to the `ContactsService` class in `Clients`, implement the `FindWhoToCall()` method, invoke it from `Contacts` and use the result to update the UI.
-Do not forget to check if the service exists.
+Don't forget to check if the service exists.

 ![Glue .Net Tutorial Chapter 5](../../../images/tutorials/enterprise-net/5-net.gif)